-This page will be updated with new policy proposals.
-This page was last updated on April 10, 2019.
+This page may be updated with new policy proposals.

 The health of our democracy is at a critical inflection point.
 Americans are demanding far-reaching solutions to return power to the people—and federal lawmakers are beginning to act to do so.
 Americans believe that political corruption in Washington, D.C., is widespread; that elected officials are not responsive to their needs; and that their voting rights are under concerted attack.
 With trust in government near all-time lows, Americans want anti-corruption and clean election reforms that will make democracy more accountable to everyday people instead of wealthy special interests and corporations.
 In response to voters’ demands for reform, on March 8, 2019, the House of Representatives passed the historic “For the People Act” (H.R.
 1), and the Senate, shortly thereafter, filed its companion bill.
 This once-in-a-generation legislation is replete with solutions to help curb the culture of corruption and empower voters.
 But there are additional game-changing policies—beyond H.R.
 1—that merit action from lawmakers.